Susul-1312/yetanotherfractionlibrary/README.md

 ## Features
 - [x] Fractions are represented as a string containing numerator and denominator.
 - [x] Fractions can be simplified.
+- [x] Fractions can be inverted.
 - [x] Fractions can be added, subtracted, multiplied, and divided.
+- [x] Fractions can be raised to an integer power.
 - [x] Fractions can be compared.
 - [x] Fractions can be converted to decimal numbers.
 - [x] Decimal numbers can be converted to fractions.
+- [ ] Fractions can be raised to a fractional power.

 ## Installation
 yafl has no production dependencies.